opengisch/QField-docs/documentation/how-to/attachments.en.md

 Some mobile devices will require for native camera mode to be turned off to enable geotagging.

-To enable geotagging, follow these steps:
+To enable geotagging in case your native OS camera does not support this functionality, follow these steps:

 1. In QField, go to the *settings* and make sure *Use native Camera* is activated